Recommendations

 Blockbuster exhibitions in the North

 Planning a cultural day out in the North of England?
-From a contemporary film installation in Manchester to a major sculpture exhibition in York, don't miss the biggest exhibitions open now.
+From a celebration of Black women artists to a major sculpture retrospective, don't miss the biggest exhibitions open now.

 Beyond its stunning scenery, the North of England has a vibrant creative landscape.
 Whether you're interested in contemporary art or history, learning about the most famous artists or discovering emerging stars, there's an exhibition on offer for every cultural appetite.